 I wound up only about a block down the street.
 I found a bar called the “Misjump” and stepped inside.

-My ears popped as I cleared the pressure door and I smirked at the interior.
-It was made up to look like the interior of a starship, but as imagined by your typical net drama; which meant it was way too open and way too clean.
+My ears popped as I cleared the pressure door and I smirked at the decor.
+It was made up to look like the interior of a starship but as imagined by your typical net drama; which meant it was way too open and way too clean.
 I could tell there weren’t many ships’ crews in here; this was for the locals and the tourists.
-Still, I figured I might find a bit more solitude in here than I would in a more crew-friendly place, so I went up to the bar, found an empty stool, and ordered the local beer.
+Still, I figured I might find a bit more solitude in there than I would in a more crew-friendly place, so I went up to the bar, found an empty stool, and ordered the local beer.